 1. Keep Chemicals Away From Your Child

 As mentioned above, children are curious by nature – so curious that they would ingest everything that appeals to them, unaware of the risk they are exposing themselves at.
 This is why it is essential to keep chemicals and weed killers in a securely locked cabinet, in a place your child can’t access them.
-Chemicals can be fatal, if ingested.
+Chemicals can be fatal, if ingested so call your residential locksmith to make a secure lock for your family.

 2. Install A Pool Fence

 If you have a pool in your garden, then installing a protective pool fence is essential to keep your child and your pets safe.
-Even if you have your pool covered, extra protection will certainly come in handy.
+According to Nelson Fence Co – Framingham, even if you have your pool covered, extra protection will certainly come in handy.
 Besides, pool fences are very affordable and they are easy to install – better be safe than sorry when it comes to the safety of your child!
 Moreover, most pool fences come with a special child-proof lock, for added safety.
 Children are very fond of water, but thousands of unfortunate pool accidents take place every year.

 3. Pay Attention To Toys And Play Equipment